ksutton216/RubberDuckies/README.md

 well no wonder, you fake rubber duck fan.

-Most reasons why people don't get invited into the Rubber Duck Fan Club are such.
+Most reasons why people don't get invited into the Rubber Duck Fan Club are such:

-### Like So:

 - You don't think "Man, that is one cute rubber duck," everytime you see a rubber duck
 - You don't own a rubber duck